 - Communicate with the community around specific calls-to-action via email.
 Emails from the institution that don’t have any strings attached are welcomed by the community.
 Here are some great ideas to get started.

 - Deputize your Switchboard ambassadors to promote the Switchboard on their own and push towards smaller goals, such as inspiring 10 posts and 20 new users each month.
+You can see more on bringing on student or alumni to do this right here.

 - Take time in monthly team meetings to talk about Switchboard and pushing towards 30 posts per month and supporting existing posts.